unahouExosite/docs/portals/README.md

 `POST /api/portals/v1/users/{user-id}/groups`

-Create a group under a user.
-A group under a user may be updated only by that user.
-(TODO: confirm this)
+Create a group under a user, which may be updated only by the owner.

 ##### Permissions

-One of the following:

 * User can create a group under himself.
 * User must have at least `d_s_crea` [permission](#permission-object) to the domain.